-The contents of this Circular and the delivery thereof to the Shareholders of the Corporation have been approved by the board of directors of the Corporation.
-Information contained in this Circular is given as of March 28, 2011, unless otherwise stated.
+The contents of this Circular and the delivery thereof to the Shareholders of the Corporation have been approved by the Board.
+Information contained in this Circular is given as of March 28, 2012, unless otherwise stated.

 BY ORDER OF THE BOARD OF DIRECTORS